Elisabeth Targ

-Elisabeth Fischer Targ (August 4, 1961 – July 13, 2002) was an American psychiatrist specializing in psychic phenomena and the role of spirituality in health and healing.
+Elisabeth Fischer Targ (August 4, 1961 – July 13, 2002) was an American psychiatrist, who specialized in psychic phenomena and the role of spirituality in health and healing.
 Targ produced a series of papers investigating the effects of prayer on AIDS patients, attempting to test the theory with a high degree of experimental rigor, with questionable results that eventually were not confirmed by a study published after her death.
 She died of glioblastoma, the same cancer she was studying, on July 13, 2002.

 Early life

-Elisabeth Targ was born in New York City on August 4, 1961, daughter of Russell and Joan Targ, granddaughter to William Targ, and niece to chess world champion Bobby Fischer.
-In Pawn Sacrifice, a 2014 biopic of Fischer, Targ appears briefly as a child, portrayed by Alexandra Van Loon.
+Elisabeth Targ was born in New York City on August 4, 1961, daughter of Russell and Joan Targ, granddaughter to William Targ, and niece of the chess world champion Bobby Fischer.

-Targ skipped two grades before completing public school, graduating from Palo Alto High School at the age of fifteen and earning her undergraduate degree and her medical degree at Stanford University.
-Targ inherited from her father, an active researcher in CIA-sponsored remote viewing experiments, an interest in parapsychology.
+Targ graduated from Palo Alto High School at the age of fifteen and enrolled at Stanford University at sixteen.
+At Stanford, Targ earned a Bachelor of Arts and Science degree in biological sciences at age 20 in 1982, a second Bachelor of Arts and Science degree in French and English literature in 1982, a Master of Science in biological sciences in 1982, and a medical degree in 1987 at age twenty-five.

-Targ participated in many games and experiments, primarily relating to remote viewing and precognition, while growing up - guessing what her birthday and Christmas presents were before opening them, as well as the outcomes of horse races and presidential elections.
+According to late-life and post mortem accounts, Targ participated in many games and experiments, primarily relating to remote viewing and precognition, while growing up - guessing what her birthday and Christmas presents were before opening them, as well as the outcomes of horse races and presidential elections.